 - 2 tablespoons chopped parsley optional for garnish

-- In a heavy bottom stock pot over medium heat, add the olive oil.
+- In a dutch oven over medium heat, add the olive oil.
 Add the onion & saute for 4-5 minutes until it just begins to brown.
 Add the garlic and red pepper flakes.
 Saute until the garlic becomes fragrant, about 30 seconds.

 - Add all of peppers, potatoes, salt and pepper and saute for 10 minutes until the peppers really begin to soften.